Rainbow-CPaaS/Rainbow-Web-SDK-Samples-v2/README.md

 This project is build following the starting guides available in on the public Rainbow Developpers website (https://developers.openrainbow.com/)

-The idea is to have a quick starting app written in TypeScript (no framework) to show some basic implementations of the APIs that are avaialbe in the SDK Web (available on npm, "rainbow-web-sdk").
+The idea is to have a quick starting app written in TypeScript (no framework) to show some basic implementations of the APIs **related to call management** that are avaialbe in the SDK Web (available on npm, "rainbow-web-sdk").

 **I strongly advice you to use any modern framework for your application, as the code will be 3x easier to write and maintain**